timpoenitzsch/DB2Projekt/README.md

 CMake will now check for needed features, download further dependencies and configure the project.

 ## Documentation
-To generate the documentation for the project, please run `cmake --build . --target documentation`.
+To generate the documentation for the project, please run `cmake --build . --target documentation` in the previously generated `build` folder.
-This generates the html documentation in the doc folder.
+This generates the html documentation in the `doc` folder.
 You can read the documentation by simply opening the index.htm file in the html folder with your favourite browser.

 ## Building the Project
-In order to build the binary from your source files, you can just call the command `cmake --build . --target main`.
+In order to build the binary from your source files, you can just call the command `cmake --build . --target main` from within the `build` folder.

 ## Tests
 To run the tests, just run `$ ctest .` in the build directory, when the binary is already build.
 This will build the project and run available tests.
 If you want to build and run the tests in one command, you can use `$ ctest --build-and-test source_directory build_directory --build-generator generator` with generator being "Unix Makefiles", "Ninja" or "Visual Studio".
 You also have to replace source_directory with the root directory of the project and build directory with the cmake configured build path.

 # Getting Started
-To implement your selected compression technique, you have to inherit from the base class @ref CoGaDB::CompressedColumn and implement it's pure virtual methods (similar to an abstract method in Java).
+To implement your selected compression technique, you have to inherit your class from the @ref CoGaDB::CompressedColumn class, passing your class name, as well as the template type as template parameters to the base class.
+Afterwards, you implement the hidden interface functions used in the base class @ref CoGaDB::ColumnBase (all functions with _impl).
+In contrary to virtual inheritance, there are no methods you have to override, instead all your functions just have to match the signature that is called in the corresponding interface methods (methods without _impl) implemented in @ref CoGaDB::ColumnBase.
+The functionality is also specified by the @ref IColumn concept.
-You can test your class by adding it to the list of column types to test in @ref main.cpp.
+You can test your class by adding it to the list of column types to test in @ref main.cpp, as well as including its header in the @ref main.cpp.
 The tests are now automatically instantiated for this class and use its implemented functionality.

 If you need an example for the structure of a compressed column, we prepared an example in the project.
-The @ref CoGaDB::DictionaryCompressedColumn, which is stored in the file @ref dictionary_compressed_column.hpp.
+The @ref CoGaDB::DictionaryCompressedColumn, which is stored in the file @ref dictionary_compressed_column.hpp, shows the stubs of all methods that have to be implemented.

 # C++ Background
 You should familiarize yourself with the following features of the C++ language:
 - pointers, references, and [smart pointers](https://en.cppreference.com/w/cpp/memory).
 - create objects on the heap with new
 - call by value and call by reference
-- public inheritance
+- public inheritance and CRTP (static polymorphism)
 - basic STL containers, such as std::vector, std::list and std::map
 - basic templates and how to use them